 Oral and maxillofacial surgery is provided for nondental surgical and hospitalization procedures for congenital defects, such as cleft lip and cleft palate, and for medical or surgical procedures occurring within or adjacent to the oral cavity or sinuses including, but not limited to, treatment of fractures and excision of tumors and cysts.
-You pay 50% of reasonable costs for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.
-All other procedures involving the teeth or intra-oral areas surrounding the teeth are not covered, including shortening of the mandible or maxillae for cosmetic purposes, correction of malocclusion, and any dental care involved in treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.
+All other procedures involving the teeth or intra---oral areas surrounding the teeth are not covered, including any dental care involved in treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.

-Reconstructive surgery will be provided to correct a condition resulting from a functional defect or from an injury or surgery that has produced a major effect on the member's appearance and if the condition can reasonably be expected to be corrected by such surgery.
+Reconstructive surgery will be provided to correct a condition resulting from a functional defect or from an injury or surgery that has produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery.

-Short-term rehabilitative therapy (physical, speech and occupational) is provided on an inpatient or outpatient basis for up to three months per condition if significant improvement can be expected within three months; you pay a \$10 copay per outpatient session.
+Short-term rehabilitative therapy (physical, speech, occupational and cognitive) is provided on an inpatient or outpatient basis for up to two months per condition if significant improvement can be expected within two months; you pay a \$5 copay per outpatient session.
 Speech therapy is limited to treatment of certain speech impairments of organic origin.
 Occupational therapy is limited to services that assist the member to achieve and maintain self-care and improved functioning in other activities of daily living.